shraddha-crpto/Medical_Calculator/README.md

-# Medical_Calculator
+# Python Projects
-This is a Glasgow Coma Scale medical calculator using Python.
+It contains different healthcare projects using pyhton such as implementing a medical calculator, building an EMR, etc.